lizmat/articles/towards-more-coverage-1.md

 ```
 As you can see, that's a **lot** of lines for what is essentially a null-program.
 But it tells you (almost) exactly what happened inside the machine.

-I guess I sorta decided then and there that it is time for Raku to have an easy way to find out whether the tests of a module actually cover *all* of the possible code paths of that module.
+That moment I decided to have an easy way to find out whether the tests of a module actually cover *all* of the possible code paths of that module.
 Or at least find out how much was **not** covered by tests.
 And if not covered, where the parts of the code are that were not covered by tests.

+> The fact that I have [200+ modules](https://raku.land/zef:lizmat) in the Raku ecosystem, also has to do with that desire.

-But to turn that into useful information, should not be that difficult.
+I hoped that it would not be very difficult to turn that into useful information.

 ## Post XMas
 Sometime after Xmas I started working on that.
 Every now and then it was *not* a SMOP (Simple Matter Of Programming), but now I'm glad to be able to announce that a more or less viable product is now available: [`Test::Coverage`](https://raku.land/zef:lizmat/Test::Coverage).